xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 ##### Caution

-Folding operators are very powerful and can help you avoid many explicit uses of recursion or loops in your code. they’re sometimes overused in functional programming, however, and they can be hard for novice users to read and understand. take the time to document uses of these operators, or consider using them to build simpler operators that apply a particular accumulation function.
+Folding operators are very powerful and can help you avoid many explicit uses of recursion or loops in your code. they're sometimes overused in functional programming, however, and they can be hard for novice users to read and understand. take the time to document uses of these operators, or consider using them to build simpler operators that apply a particular accumulation function.

 ---

 ### Cleaning Up in Sequence Expressions

-It’s common to implement sequence computations that access external resources such as databases but that return their results on demand.
+It's common to implement sequence computations that access external resources such as databases but that return their results on demand.
 This raises a difficulty: How do you manage the lifetime of the resources for the underlying operating-system connections?
 One elegant solution is via use bindings in sequence expressions:

 - When a `use` binding occurs in a sequence expression, the resource is initialized each time a client enumerates the sequence.